telerik/winforms-docs/richtexteditor/features/references/footnotes-and-endnotes.md

 * __EndnotesNumberingFormat__ - Gets or sets the endnotes numbering format.

 * __EndnotesFirstNumber__ - Gets or sets the endnotes starting number.

 * __EndnotesNumberingRestartType__ - Represents the type of the endnotes numbering restart.
 The available types are :

 	* __Continuous__ - same numbering is used for all endnotes in the document.

 	* __EachSection__ - numbering is restarted on each section.

 * __EndnotesPosition__ - Available options are:

 	* __DocumentEnd__ - all endnotes are shown at the end of the document.

 	* __SectionEnd__ - there is a list of endnotes for each section.

 ## Creating and Inserting

-Footnotes and endnotes all contain the __Note__ class which defines the note body and weather a special symbol should be used when  visualizing the note in the document.
+Footnotes and endnotes all contain the __Note__ class which defines the note body and whether a special symbol should be used when visualizing the note in the document.
 Notes can be inserted in __RadRichTextEditor__ using the following methods:

 {{source=..\SamplesCS\RichTextEditor\Features\FootnotesAndEndnotes.cs region=insert}}
 {{source=..\SamplesVB\RichTextEditor\Features\FootnotesAndEndnotes.vb region=insert}}